Skip to main content

 Programme Structure

 Students are required to complete a total of 24 credits covering core and elective courses to fulfil the graduation requirements.
 One-year full-time students are expected to take four courses in the first semester (two core + two elective) and four courses (two core + two elective) in the second semester.
 Two-year part-time students are expected to take two courses per semester over their two years of study.
-The students will be required to take all courses onsite in Hong Kong.

 Core courses